 You can add this code according to 2 options:

-1 - Within your layout thanks to the Code module available in the visual builder.
+1 - Within your layout through the Code module available in the visual builder.
 In this case, the mobile parallax effect will only work here...

-2 - In the Divi > Theme options > Integration tab: add this code in the "Header section of your site.
+2 - In the Divi > Theme options > Integration tab: add this code to the "head" option section of your site.
 In this case, the parallax effect will be applied to the whole site.

 That's all there is to it!
-Now the parallax effect of your sections is compatible on mobile screens!
+The parallax effect of your sections is now compatible on mobile screens!

 5 - Some examples of successful parallax effects (in video)